From BR Bullpen

 - Debut April 24, 1939

 - Born September 21, 1917 in Lincolnton, GA USA

 - Died January 6, 1967 in Hopkins, MN USA

 Biographical Information

 Used as both a starter and in relief, he was 17-13 the next three years (1943-1945) and was just 7-9 in 1946, but four of his wins came against Bob Feller and the Cleveland Indians.
-The winner of a career-high 14 games in 1947, also leading the league in ERA at 2.42, he would fall to 9-10 in 1948 but was chosen for the 1948 All-Star team.
-However, on November 22, 1948 the White Sox traded Haynes to the Indians for Joe Tipton.
-The Indians would then trade him, along with Ed Klieman and Eddie Robinson, to the Senators for Mickey Vernon and Early Wynn.
+The winner of a career-high 14 games in 1947, also leading the league in ERA at 2.42, he fell to 9-10 in 1948 but was chosen for the 1948 All-Star team.
+However, on November 22nd, the White Sox traded Haynes to the Indians for Joe Tipton.
+The Indians then traded him, along with Ed Klieman and Eddie Robinson, to the Senators for Mickey Vernon and Early Wynn.

 Haynes was with the team as an executive vice president through the franchise shift to Minnesota and until his death on January 6, 1967, at age 49.
 He suffered a heart attack while shoveling snow in his suburban Minneapolis home at Hopkins, MN.

 Notable Achievements